Excel Add Secondary Axis (Table of Contents)

 Example of Secondary Axis in Excel

-While creating a secondary axis, the result is both axes vertically shown on the same graph.
+- While creating a secondary axis, the result is both axes vertically shown on the same graph.
 This is the most advanced technique used in analytics to show two data sets in the same graph.
-If both the data sets are important to show, then we can use a secondary axis for the same.
+If both the data sets are important to show, we can use a secondary axis.
 This type of technique is often used in the financial model where we need a clear picture of the data.

-Representation of the two data sets in a single chart usually helps in better visualization from a reader as well as an analyst’s point of view.
-Below are the steps to add a secondary axis on an existing chart.
+- Representation of the two data sets in a single chart usually helps in better visualization from a reader as well as an analyst’s point of view.
+Below are the steps to add a secondary axis to an existing chart.